D2I-Group/awesome-vision-time-series/README.md

 </div>

 The overall structure of our survey follows the general process of applying vision models for time series analysis as delineated in Figure 1.
-Based on the proposed dual view taxonomy, primary imaging methods on time series and imaged modelling solutions shown in Figure 3, are reviewed in this survey, followed by the discussion including pre- & post- processing for time series recovery and future directions in this promising field.
+Based on the proposed dual view taxonomy, primary imaging methods on time series in Figure 2 and imaged modelling solutions in Figure 3, are reviewed in this survey, followed by the discussion including pre- & post-processing involved in this framework and future directions in this promising field.

 ***
 ### Taxonomy
 Taxonomy are proposed as a dual view of *Time Series to Image Transformation* and *Imaged Time Series Modeling*.
 For the former, primary methods for imaging UTS or MTS are described and remarked on their pros and cons.
-For the latter, the existing methods are classified by conventional vision models, LVMs and LMMs.
+For the latter, the existing methods are classified by conventional vision models, Large Vision Models (LVMs) and Large Multimodal Models (LMMs).

 #### Image Transformation of Time Series